civicrm/civicrm-sysadmin-guide/docs/setup/logging.md

 ## Swapping over to INNODB for storage format

-While INNODB is a better option for most sites and the changed `log_conn_id` methodology is better for all it wasn't a change I wanted to put in the upgrade script, for the simple reason it could take a while.
+While INNODB is a better option for most sites and the changed `log_conn_id` methodology is better for all it wasn't a change that was implemented in the upgrade script, for the simple reason it could take a while.
 Converting and altering all the log tables on a large site is likely to require a planned outage - so instead of imposing that change we settled for

-1. new sites turning on logging would use the new `log_conn_id` format

-2. new sites turning on logging could get the INNODB table format and indexes by implementing a hook.
-The hook is implemented in this [extension](https://github.com/eileenmcnaughton/nz.co.fuzion.innodbtriggers/blob/master/innodbtriggers.php) and sites could opt to install that extension or add a similar hook before turning on logging if they choose

-3. existing sites can migrate to the new `log_conn_id` by running an api function (probably by drush or similar) ```php civicrm_api3('System', 'updatelogtables', array())```;

-4. existing sites can do a one way conversion to INNODB format by adding a hook per above prior to running that command.
+To enable InnoDB table format, install the [InnoDB Triggers extension](https://github.com/eileenmcnaughton/nz.co.fuzion.innodbtriggers) before enabling logging.
+To convert an existing site where logging is already enabled, install the extension, then run the ```php civicrm_api3('System', 'updatelogtables', array())``` API command.

-5. sites that wish to revert to ARCHIVE would need to do that through mysql - there is no process for this & it seems unlikely to be a good idea.
+Sites that wish to revert to ARCHIVE would need to do that through mysql - there is no process for this & it seems unlikely to be a good idea.

+It should be noted that switching to INNODB is likely to increase the storage required by your MySQL database.

 ## Reporting on multiple changes